Cancer World Magazine

 How will grant recipients be selected?

-Grant recipients will be selected by the Cancer World team.
-The criteria for selection is:
+Grant recipients will be selected by the ESO and Cancer World team.
+The criteria for selection will be:

 If you have any questions please contact Corinne Hall here